- Lophodytes cucullatus

-The Hooded Merganser is a small, long-bodied diving duck where both sexes have a "hammerhead" like crest.
+42–50 cm (16½-19¾ in); a small, long-bodied diving duck where both sexes have a hammerhead-like crest.

 Like other mergansers, this bird has a long narrow bill which is mostly black in breeding male and brown with orange base in female.

 These ducks forage by diving in shallow water where they consume small fish, aquatic insects, and crustaceans (especially crayfish).

-Females lay a clutch of 5-44 white eggs inside a tree cavity or nest box, this nest is lined with the downy feathers from the hen's chest.
+Females lay a clutch of 5-13 white eggs inside a tree cavity or nest box, this nest is lined with the downy feathers from the hen's chest.
 The chicks hatch with open eyes and are covered in down.
 Within one day of hatching the chicks leave the nest never to return.

 Female Hooded Mergansers are known to dump their eggs in another Merganser's nest resulting in large clutch sizes (up to 44 eggs); they have even been reported to dump their eggs in the nest of a Wood Duck.